d-bharadwaj/d-bharadwaj/README.md

 <h2 align = center><img src="./wave_readme.gif" width="30px"> Hi!
 I'm Dhanvi Bharadwaj </h2>

 - ⚡ I'm passionate about Quantum Computing, Software Development & Machine Learning
-- 🎓 I'm an undergraduate student studying Physics & Data Science @ UW-Madison
+- 🎓 I recently graduated from UW-Madison where I studied Physics & Data Science.
+I will be starting my PhD in CS @ UMichigan in the Fall of 2024.
 - 🔮 I currently work as a Quantum Computing Software Intern in the cuQuantum team @ NVIDIA
 - 🤝 I’m interested in collaborating on open-source projects!
 - 📫 You can reach me at dhanvibharad@gmail.com or connect with me on<a href = https://www.linkedin.com/in/d-bharadwaj/> LinkedIn </a>